 While drivers are often bound to devices, some drivers are bound to boards (such as PCI and ACPI) that may have multiple devices connected to them, both statically and dynamically.

-binding process orchestrated by the driver index.
-From this point, these
+through the normal binding process orchestrated by the driver index.
+From this point,

 query the hardware for additional information.
 From this information, the